 Other options to help you save for a house

 If you’re still thinking about ways to make homeownership possible, you might try some other options.
 Although they’re not for everyone, they may be worth considering if you’re trying to save for a house on a lower income.

 Buying only part of a property can be a much more affordable option for those who have less savings, as it allows you to have a smaller deposit and pay less for the mortgage.
 The Help to Buy Shared Ownership scheme involves buying part of a property and renting the rest, so there will be monthly rent to pay alongside your mortgage.
 This is not applicable to Pocket as you own 100% of our homes.

 Deposit boost with Tembo

 If you have family who would like to help you purchase your first home but aren’t able to gift cash, they might be able to help you via a Deposit Boost if they own their own home.
 Tembo specialises in helping first time buyers onto the housing ladder via a boost from their parents or other family members.
 You can find out more about this way of topping up or creating your deposit here.

 If you’re renting, there are a few things you can try to help free up some cash for your savings.
 If it’s an option, you could consider moving in with family members for a short period of time to save money.
 You could also move into a shared home or reduce the price of your rental home.
 Finally, you could sign up for a rent reporting service like CreditLadder if you pay your rent on time every month, as it will help you improve your credit score and therefore save you money when you apply for a mortgage.

-There is no denying that saving for a house deposit is challenging, especially for first time buyers on lower incomes.
-By taking advantage of the range of savings products and schemes available, you should be able to put together a clear and realistic plan to save for a house and finally make your dreams of homeownership a reality.
+There is no denying that saving for a house deposit is challenging, especially for first time buyers as the cost of living squeezes incomes.
+But planning is the best starting point to purchasing your own home, by taking advantage of the range of savings products and schemes available, you should be able to put together a plan to save for a house.

 Pocket homes are designed for first time buyers struggling with saving for their first home.
 Learn more about our discounted Pocket homes here.